upgoingstar/blog/README.md

 ```

 ## Documentation
 The documentation was done using Doxygen and all headers files are commented to deliver a better documentation.
+The style of documentation is specified in this [link](http://www-numi.fnal.gov/offline_software/srt_public_context/WebDocs/doxygen-howto.html)